sergio-costas/snap-tools/remove_common/README.md

 This python script, instead, is run after the stage .deb packages have been installed in CRAFT_PART_INSTALL, but before the part has been built.
 This allows to safely remove any duplicate files without risking to delete something created by the part.
-Also, it searches in the oposite way: checks each file in CRAFT_PART_INSTALL to see if it exists in any of the specified base snaps, which is much faster because the number of files is smaller.
+Also, it searches in the opposite way: checks each file in CRAFT_PART_INSTALL to see if it exists in any of the specified base snaps, which is much faster because the number of files is smaller.
 Also, it does any deletion in-script, instead of calling an external program ('rm' in the old script), which